Shanibudi/Lossless-networks-project/README.md

 This repository contains a Python-based simulation of **Priority Flow Control (PFC)** behavior in a network with **cyclic buffer dependencies**.
 The simulator demonstrates how cyclic dependencies can lead to buffer buildup, link pauses, and eventually deadlock under higher traffic injection.

+This simulator models a network composed of multiple switches and links, where traffic flows inject packets into the system and are stored in buffers with limited capacity.
+It incorporates a Priority Flow Control (PFC) threshold mechanism that triggers pause behavior whenever downstream buffers become congested, allowing the simulation of cyclic buffer dependencies that may form within the network.
+During execution, the simulator continuously tracks buffer occupancy over time, records when each link becomes paused due to downstream congestion, and determines whether the network reaches a deadlock state caused by circular waiting conditions.

 The project includes two scenarios:

-- **Scenario 1:** Cyclic dependency without deadlock
+**Scenario 1:** Cyclic dependency without deadlock
-- **Scenario 2:** Same dependency with an extra flow causing deadlock
+**Scenario 2:** Same dependency with an extra flow causing deadlock

-This simulator is intentionally simplified (one buffer per switch instead of ingress and egress buffers) in order to highlight the fundamental deadlock mechanism.
+The simulator assumes that each switch has a single shared buffer, which is a simplified abstraction compared to real hardware.
+In real systems, ingress and egress queues are separated and host-facing egress and priority-based buffering can continue draining independently, but this simplification is intentional to clearly isolate the deadlock mechanism.

 ## Overview